AnastasiiaFomich/API-dataflows/README.md

 Each script performs the following procedures:
 1) get data via API
 2) ETL processing
-3) Download Data to Postgres Database
+3) вownload Data to Postgres Database

 The Data is accumulated in Database, then used in BI tools (Tableau, Power BI) to build Business intelligence dashboards.